NicolasFlandrois/Stardate/README.md

         - Hour
         - Minutes

-    - It will print (display) 3 outputs in your consol:
+    It will display on your consol:

         - Earthdate (the date the user inputed, as a reminder).
         - Whether the current year is a Leap Year or a Normal Year.